 5.5.1.1.1.
-Installing child restraints on the outer second row seats
+Installing child restraints on the outer rear seats

-To securely install a child restraint on either of the outer second row seats, there is important information to read and recommendations to follow.
+To securely install a child restraint on either of the outer rear seats, there is important information to read and recommendations to follow.

-ISOFIX, top and lower tether anchorage points can be used when installing a child restraint on the outer second row seats.
+ISOFIX, top and lower tether anchorage points can be used when installing a child restraint on the outer rear seats.